• Skip to main content

-Rules for Reading : While reading, think on the following . . .
+Rules for Reading : While reading, think on the following key principles . . .

-1. Relationships are the true currency of a personal trainer.
+1. Relationships, not tactics, are the fundamental currency of a personal trainer.

-4. Long-Term Success = the quantity and quality of actions you take everyday.
+3. Your long-term success is equal to the quantity and quality of actions you take every day.

 Table of Contents